-I start the planting process at the 2:59 minute mark in the video and talk about each step finishing the planting at the 12:50 mark.
+In the video, I start the planting process at the 2:59 minute mark and talk about each step finishing the planting at the 12:50 mark.

 After that, the seeds and plants take over.
 You will have to water them once or twice, but besides that, the plants do the rest.

 Watch the video and see how easy growing microgreens for the first time is with the Home Microgreen Kit.